 In the film, Elizabeth, with Cate Blanchett in the role of the monarch, the Queen tells her court musicians, “Play a volta.”
 We don’t see the musicians, but we hear them: a modern orchestra, transported invisibly back in time.
 The piece they play is something like la volta, but it’s not the genuine article, and the same is true of the dance.
 (For more information, see this article about la volta.)

-The folk music film, Inside Llewyn Davies, is set in 1961.
-Llewyn Davies remembers hearing the song, Shoals of Herring, when he was a child of 8 years old, even though it was written in 1960 by Ewan MacColl.
+The folk music film, Inside Llewyn Davis, is set in 1961.
+Llewyn Davis remembers hearing the song, Shoals of Herring, when he was a child of 8 years old, even though it was written in 1960 by Ewan MacColl.
 Among other mistakes, he performs the traditional song, The Death of Queen Jane, to a melody that had not yet been composed, written by Dáithí Sproule in 1971, 10 years after the film was set.

 It isn’t just films.
 Rose Tremain’s historical novel, Music and Silence, is set in the Danish court of King Christian IV during 1629-30.
 This was the court the great English lutenist John Dowland served intermittently from 1598 to 1606.
 In a backwards glance, Tremain describes Dowland as moody and difficult, an understandable characterisation if one’s only source is his great body of often darkly brooding songs, but Dowland’s contemporaries described him in person as cheerful.
-More annoyingly, for a historical novel, instead of having Dowland play in King Christian’s broken or mixed consort, she writes that he played in the royal orchestra, a use of the word not recorded until 1720.
+More annoyingly, for a historical novel, instead of having Dowland play in King Christian’s consort, she writes that he played in the royal orchestra, a use of the word not recorded until 1720.